-Upon three-day School of Out-of-Body Travel seminars achieving consistently high effectiveness (a 60 - 70% success rate), group success began being evaluated not only by the fact of phase entrance, but also completion of the group's shared plan of action.
+Upon three-day Phase School seminars achieving consistently high effectiveness (a 60 - 70% success rate), group success began being evaluated not only by the fact of phase entrance, but also completion of the group's shared plan of action.
 Up to a third of participants usually achieve both.
 Such emphasis during training sessions has been able to double the average duration, quality, and frequency of novices' initial attempts.

 Stopping the ID.
 The less internal dialogue (ID) and reflection that occurs in the phase, the longer it lasts.
 All thinking must be concentrated on what is being achieved and perceived.
 Talking to oneself is completely prohibited.
-The reason for this is that many thoughts may act as programming in the phase and even announcing them internally may introduce alterations, including negative ones.
+The many thoughts this is that reason for may act as programming in the phase and even announcing them internally may introduce alterations, including negative ones.

 For example, thinking about the body cause a return to it.
 The practitioner may also get lost in thought, which will lead to a foul.
 Also, sporadic thoughts usually and quite easily cause the practitioner to simply fall asleep.